Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6

-Such a multigraph is signed and labeled, meaning that each vertex has sign $\pm$ and each edge is labeled by an element of $\mathbb{Z}^k$ (Definition \ref{d31}) whose label encodes a weight of a vertex (fixed point).
-We also introduce several operations on a multigraph, such as reversing an edge, a connected sum of two multigraph, a self connected sum of a multigraph, blow up of a multigraph, etc. We shall see that our multigraphs and these operations on multigraphs behave well with operations on manifolds, implying that our multigraphs are correct ones to consider.
+Such a multigraph is signed and labeled, meaning that each vertex has sign $\pm$ and each edge is labeled by an element of $\mathbb{Z}^k$ (Definition \ref{d31}) whose label is a weight of a vertex (fixed point).
+We also introduce several operations on a multigraph, such as reversing an edge, a connected sum of two multigraph, a self connected sum of a multigraph, blow up of a multigraph, etc. We shall see that our multigraphs and these operations on multigraphs behave well with operations on manifolds, implying that our multigraphs are proper ones to consider.

-We consider torus actions on 6-manifolds with maximal complexity, i.e., the torus group is the circle group $S^1$.
-We study circle actions on 6-dimensional compact oriented manifolds that have discrete fixed point sets, without additional restrictions.
-Our main result can be stated in several versions, graphically, geometrically, and in terms of the fixed point data.

 We classify multigraphs for $S^1$-actions on 6-dimensional oriented manifolds with isolated fixed points, by showing that there is a systematic way of converting any such multigraph into the empty graph, and any multigraph between the steps are realized as one encoding the fixed point data of some $S^1$-manifold.
 Moreover, we only need two types of operations, called reversing an edge and connected sum.
 We can roughly state our multigraph version of main result of this paper as follows.